 - No hidden costs – 100% transparency on course fees

 - Flexible easy pay instalment plans available to all learners

 - Highly qualified & accessible full time in-house tutors

 - Learners will receive a Challenging Behaviour QQI Award (Minor) Level 5 award

 - Start course as soon as enrolment is completed

 - or easy pay instalments of 3 x €165

 QQI Level 5 Challenging Behaviour Course Online

-The purpose of the Challenging Behaviour course is to equip the learner with the relevant knowledge, skills and competence in supporting individuals with intellectual disability who present with challenging behaviour.
+The purpose of the Challenging Behaviour course is to equip you with the relevant knowledge, skills and competence in supporting individuals with intellectual disability with challenging behaviour.

 The QQI Level 5 Healthcare course is available as a blended learning course with distance learning and 1 day in the classroom.